Skip to content

-A Permanent Account Number (PAN) card is a critical document for financial transactions in India.
-However, there are situations when an individual or entity might need to cancel or surrender PAN card.
-Whether due to duplication, non-usage, or legal requirements, surrendering a PAN card has become streamlined with online options.
+A Permanent Account Number (PAN) card is an important document for financial transactions and tax activities in India.
+However, there are situations when an individual or entity might need to cancel or surrender a PAN card.
+This may happen due to duplicate PANs, non-usage, business closure, or compliance requirements.
+Today, the government allows PAN card cancellation online through a simple digital process.

 What is PAN Card Cancellation or Surrender?